OnlyloveSY/libgameref/README.md

 # 1.Guide

-Head Only C ++ - based game server or client is an efficient table reading tool, he static reflection to the structure of the various fields
+Head Only C ++ - based game server or client is an efficient table reading tool, Reflect table data into the structure

 - See the test case in (test) for details on how to use it